whether full, weekly or flexi, boarding is integral to the educational opportunity that the School provides.

 Opened in 2005, Leeds House is named after the Duchess of Leeds who generously donated the Old Palace to the Society of the Holy Child Jesus to establish a school at Mayfield.
 Located adjacent to Lower School, Leeds is home to the Year 7 and 8 boarders, who sleep in rooms of two to four girls.
 The house has a cosy common room, IT suite and kitchen areas.

-- Connelly House for Middle School girls in Years 9 & 10
+- St Gabriel's House for Middle School girls in Years 9, 10 & 11

-Located near to the swimming pool and with views over the playing fields, Connelly is home to all the Year 9 & 10 boarders.
+Located near to the swimming pool and with views over the playing fields, St Gabriel's is home to all the Year 9, 10 & 11 boarders.
 It has 72 beds arranged across four floors, with girls in dorms of between four and eight private cubicles.
 Facilities include a common room, dining room, computer room, games room, a brand new kitchen and several relaxed seating areas.

-Gresham House opened its doors to Year 11 boarders in September 2014.
-Situated in one of the oldest parts of the School site, Gresham House has been sympathetically refurbished to provide spacious and modern accommodation whilst retaining the ancient building's character.
-For girls at this important stage of their school career, a separate house allows a very useful step in the transition to Sixth Form.
-The girls can develop more independence and have the support, guidance and space that is very important in this crucial GCSE year.
-The Year 11 boarders have attractive rooms for one, two or three girls, many with stunning views over the School buildings and the countryside beyond.
+Situated in one of the oldest parts of the School site, St Michael's House has been sympathetically refurbished to provide spacious and modern accommodation whilst retaining the ancient building's character.
+Boarders have attractive rooms for one, two or three girls, many with stunning views over the School buildings and the countryside beyond.
 They also have their own social areas and study facilities.

 - St. Dunstan's House for pupils in Year 12 & 13